Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \subsubsection{(Paths from) Knowledge Source}

-Computer simulations have a long tradition in many areas of engineering and natural sciences.
-While they are also gaining popularity in domains like social sciences, most works on integrating simulation results into machine learning deal with natural sciences and engineering.
+Computer simulations have a long tradition in many areas of the sciences.
+While they are also gaining popularity in other domains, most works on integrating simulation results into machine learning deal with natural sciences and engineering.